 Trademarks help you identify one trader from another.
-When individuals or companies set up a business or trade, they register their trademark.
-This could be in the form of a logo, word, slogan, audio recording or shape.
+When individuals or companies set up a business or trade, they register their trademarks.
+This could be in the form of a logo, word, slogan, audio recording, or shape.
 Trademarks protect your business’s brand.

-As creators and entrepreneurs working in the music industry, the two types of intellectual property we are most interested in are Copyright and Trademarks.
+As creators and entrepreneurs working in the music industry, the two types of intellectual property we are most interested in are Copyright and Trademark.

 Copyright & Intellectual Property Jargon: Explained

-Before we go in depth on copyright and trademarks, here is a quick rundown of common terms you will hear when talking in reference to IP.
+Before we go in-depth on copyright and trademarks, here is a quick rundown of common terms you will hear when talking about IP.

 Works: Works is a synonym for any artistic body of work.
 For example, a book is a work, a song is a work, etc.

 Territory/ies: Territory refers to the place in the world where your copyrights are enforced.
 For example, the UK is a territory, Europe is a territory, even ‘worldwide’ is a territory, and so on… some contracts even specify the universe!

 Moral Right – A moral right is a right included in copyright law.
 It always stays with the author of the work, even if they sign their rights to someone else.

 Copyright is the bedrock of the music industry.
 It enables music owners, creators, and entrepreneurs to make a living, and gives any author or owner of musical works the right to copy (meaning reproduce, perform, adapt, re-work) their music.

 Long-time music lawyer, consultant and author Ann Harrison sums up copyright perfectly: